Find Your Answers

 • Ages 6-12 years: 1 counselor per 12 campers

-• Ages 13+ years:1 counselor per 15 campers
+• Ages 13+ years: 1 counselor per 15 campers

 Campers are assigned to small groups and a camp counselor each week.
-Camp staff regularly count campers and conduct name to face safety checks.
+Camp staff regularly count campers and conduct name-to-face safety checks.

 Where do I drop-off?
 How do I contact my camp leaders?